magento/architecture/design-documents/frontend/server-side-rendering.md

 ## FAQ

-### Why do I need Node.js (Express)?
+### Why do I need a JavaScript-capable web server?

-Other server-side languages can render HTML, but are not designed to process JavaScript.
 Without a JavaScript engine, you won't be able to render the HTML generated by React components; thus, won't get SSR.
 [Express][] runs on [Node.js][], which runs Google's open source JavaScript engine, [V8](https://chromium.googlesource.com/v8/v8).
-This makes [Express][] the ideal server for rendering React applications.
+This makes [Express][] a typical choice for rendering React applications.
 Technically, there are non-golden paths you can take to render JavaScript on some non-JavaScript servers, but it's not recommended.

 ## References